Learning Noise-Robust Joint Representation for Multimodal Emotion Recognition under Incomplete Data Scenarios

 \subsection{Overall Architecture}

-The overall architecture of NMER is illustrated in Fig. \ref{fig: NMER Model}, which consists of 1) \textit{Noise Scheduler}; 2) \textit{VAE-based Network}; and 3) \textit{Classifier}.
-Specifically, we first employ our \textit{Noise Scheduler} to append configurable noise to original embeddings to get incomplete training data.
-Then, the \textit{VAE-based Network} seeks to extract the useful features to infer the robust multimodal joint representation.
+The overall architecture of NMER is illustrated in Figure~\ref{fig: NMER Model}, which consists of 1) \textit{Noise Scheduler}; 2) \textit{VAE-based Network}; and 3) \textit{Classifier}.
+Specifically, we first employ our \textit{Noise Scheduler} to add configurable noise to original embeddings to get incomplete data and send them into the VAE-based network.
+Then, the \textit{VAE-based Network} seeks to extract the useful features to reconstruct the robust multimodal joint representation.
 At last, the joint representation will be fed into \textit{Classifier} to predict the final emotional result.